jcornill/LudumDare47-AShopkeeperPredicament/README.md

 ## The Team

- Kirthos: All the Code and some Game Design
+ Kirthos (Jcornill): All the Code and some Game Design

  Gabeux: Writing, Game Design, Audio, Organization